 On the Crypto Museum website, we have done our best to raise an interest in

-Where possible, we will give as much background information as we can.
+Where possible, we will give as much background information as we technically

-Perhaps you too will eventually get contaminated with the Crypto Virus.
+Perhaps you too will eventually get infected by the Crypto Virus.

 If it happens, be careful as it might get under your skin.